jgyo/Hammurabi-II/README.md

 We defined the wrapper primarily to work with NginX with its rtmp module installed, but it should work with any streaming service supported by FFmpeg.

+You can download the latest release of the program on the [releases page](https://github.com/jgyo/Hammurabi-II/releases) here on GitHub.

 ## Operation

 ![Mainui](documentation/mainui.png)